This post contains affiliate links.

 The best solution for a lonely pig is to get more pigs, but this isn’t possible for some small farmers and homesteaders for a few reasons, such as budget limitations or space constraints.

 However, even for a family raising a single pig for an annual fall butchering, it’s still important to make sure that the pig gets plenty of attention.
 This attention can be given by the members of the family or by providing the pig with another animal companion, such as a cow or a large goat.
-To see ways to entertain your lonely piggy, check my post out.
+See other ways to entertain your lonely piggy, check my post out.

 All pigs have different temperaments, and some pigs may not tolerate companionship from animals outside their species, especially animals that are smaller or weaker than themselves.

 Don’t play pigs in a closed pen with a smaller animal unless you are sure of the pig’s temperament, as pigs have been known to maim and kill smaller livestock such as dwarf goats and chickens.
-Larger livestock, like small cows, is a better option, see if pigs get along with rabbits in my post.
+Larger livestock, like small cows, is a better option, see if pigs get along with rabbits in my latest post.